William Calthorpe: Marriage and issue

-One of Sir William's daughters by his second marriage, Anne (d. bef.
-March 1558), married Sir Robert Drury, of Thurston, and Hawstead, Suffolk.
+One of Sir William's daughters by his second marriage, Anne (d. before March 1558), married Sir Robert Drury, of Thurston, and Hawstead, Suffolk.
 Another of Sir William's daughters by his second marriage, Elizabeth Calthorpe married Francis Hasilden on 31 May 1494.
 They had a daughter, Frances Hasilden who married Sir Robert Peyton, of Isleham in January 1516, becoming ancestors of the Peyton baronets.
 Sir Robert Peyton of Isleham was the son of Sir Robert Peyton, of Wicken by Elizabeth Clere.

+Children of Sir William Calthorpe and Elizabeth de Grey and Ruthyn, first marriage: